maduhu/Documentation/ILP/README.md

 ### ILP Connector
 [ILP Connector]: #ilp-connector

-The ILP Connector is a piece of software that connects one DFSP's Ledger to another ledger.
+The ILP Connector connects one DFSP's Ledger to another ledger.
 For now, a DFSP's connector always connects the DFSP to the Central Ledger.
 In the future, it is possible that ILP Connectors could connect two DFSP ledgers directly, and there could even be a competitive marketplace of ILP Connectors between pairs of ledgers.

 The ILP Connector has accounts holding money with the ILP Ledger Adapters of each of the two ledgers it connects.
 (It can also connect directly to ledgers that implement ILP natively.)
 The connector defines the exchange rates between balances on the two ledgers.

 The Level One Project uses the Interledger project's reference implementation for a connector.

-Further reading:
+#### More information

 - [ILP Connector Repository](https://github.com/interledger/five-bells-connector)